>

 Introduction

-When quantifying gene expression levels using sequencing data obtained from RNA-Seq analysis, a mapping step is generally required.
-Mapping refers to the process of aligning read sequences (FASTQ files) to matching positions on a reference sequence.
+Quantifying gene expression from RNA-Seq sequencing data typically requires a mapping step.
+Mapping is the process of aligning read sequences (FASTQ files) to their corresponding positions on a reference sequence.

-Commonly used mapping software for RNA-Seq includes HISAT2, STAR, and Bowtie2.
-This page explains how to use Bowtie2.
+Popular mapping tools for RNA-Seq include HISAT2, STAR, and Bowtie2.
+This page walks through how to use Bowtie2.

 Installation